 Before Julie could think, her hand flew up and connected with his cheek.
 She’d never been more hurt in her life.
 “I can’t believe you!” she hissed.
 Before she even knew where she was going, she was running out of the cafeteria.
 Julie had no intention of letting it go that far, but she hadn’t been able to stop herself.
 Great, now Chris and his stupid new friends could have something new to laugh about.
 All she wanted was some reassurance from her supposed best friend that they were still on track.
 But he apparently couldn’t see anything wrong with his behavior.
 Well, if he had no time to be nice to her, she wouldn’t waste hers on him, either!

-Now let’s add some context.
+Now let’s add some context to help flip our passive character to an active one.
 Let’s say Julie’s getting peeved that he’d rather sell out their friendship to impress some douchebags rather than maintain something that used to be important to both of them.
 Not only is he not sticking up for her when the bullies start to crowd around, he’s being outright mean and a bully himself.

 So Julie goes over to Chris’s house to clear the air or to get some answers, she doesn’t know which.
 All she knows is that if he doesn’t apologize, she’s going to break up with him as a friend, even if it’s just for a little while.
 She’s clear that something needs to change, because she’s really, really hurt.